gvwilson/sensibleadventures/coriandel/coriandel.md

 "So."
 The emir picked up another pistachio. *Crack.* *Toss.* *Click-click* as the shell bounced across the floor.
 "You made it."

-"Yes, Your Highness."
+"Yes, Your Grace."
 I kept my head down.

 "And your companion made it as well, I hear."
 He cocked his head to one side a moment.
 "That's his second time, isn't it?"

 Well, technically, he didn't actually go into the Tombs themselves this time.
 He found another way down to the pool and was there waiting for me when I came out.
-But all I said was, "Yes, Your Highness."
+But all I said was, "Yes, Your Grace."

 "Hm.
 Brave man.
 Are you a brave man too?"

 Twelve hours earlier I would have said yes, but that was before the bridge.
-"Depends, Your Highness."
+"Depends, Your Grace."

 "Oh?"
 He steepled his fingers under his chin, frowning as if trying to place my face.
 "On what?"

 I shrugged.
-"I don't run from fights, Your Highness, but I'm not sure that's the same thing as being brave."
+"I don't run from fights, Your Grace, but I'm not sure that's the same thing as being brave."

 He picked up another pistachio.
 "Not it isn't," he said softly, his mind